planetfederal/cogj-spec/README.md

 ![COGJ vs GeoJSON](/img/geojson_optimize.png)

 The collections are arranged back-to-back in a single file with the first 10k of the file reserved for metadata.
 The [metadata header](./spec/readme.md) contains metadata about the file as a whole as well as an array of collection metadata.

+In practice, a networked client would:

+1. Perform a HTTP GET request specifying the first 10k of the file
+2. Parse the header and examine the metadata to determine which collections to load
+3. Use collection metadata to build another HTTP GET range request for the desired collections
+4. Pass the response to any too that handles GeoJSON

+The same flow would apply to the file on a disk -- just replace HTTP GET range requests with `seek` and `read` commands.

 ## Demo